Storage Unit Prices in 2024

 When it comes to storing your possessions, there’s theoretically no price that you would put on the protection of your belongings.

 At the same time, affordability is still an important piece of the puzzle.
-By searching peer-to-peer marketplaces like Neighbor for self storage units in your area, you can be sure to find a facility that not only accommodates your budget but exceeds your expectations as well.
+By searching peer-to-peer marketplaces like Neighbor for self-storage units in your area, you can be sure to find a facility that not only accommodates your budget but exceeds your expectations as well.
 Oftentimes, renters who go through peer-to-peer platforms pay 50% less than units in storage facilities.

 Unit SizeAverage Monthly Price on NeighborAverage Monthly Price at Storage Facilities